rauc/rauc/docs/reference.rst

         installation of bundles on platforms that a compatible not matching the one of the bundle to be installed

+    :STRING 'ignore-version-limit', VARIANT 'b' <true/false>: Disables the check for the minimum bundle version as configured by system.conf option ``min-bundle-version`` checks.

     :STRING 'transaction-id', VARIANT 's' <UUID>: Set UUID to use for identifying the (installation) transaction.
         If not given, RAUC will generate a random one.